 What is Dupuytren’s disease?

-Some mild forms of the disease can be treated non-surgically with either radiation therapy or injections.
-The injection uses a newly available medicine that dissolves the bands of tight tissue but this is not appropriate for all affected hands.
-Find out more about the injection treatment.
+At present, there is no known cure for Dupuytren’s disease.
+There is an injection newly available to dissolve the bands of tight tissue but this is not appropriate for all affected hands.
+To find out more about the injection treatment click here.

 What will happen during my hand surgery consultation?

-What does hand surgery for Dupuytren's disease involve?
+What does hand surgery for Dupuytren's diease involve?

 Your consultant will explain the options of surgery that are suitable for you – this will depend on the severity of your contractures.
 This procedure removes the diseased tissue from your palm and digits with the intention of allowing full straightening.
 Achieving a full correction depends on factors such as the severity of your angle of contracture, the other tissues involved, the length of time the digit has been bent and your post-operative rehabilitation.